JimmySoftLLC/Heater-Calc/README.md

 To set up the database on the client side I use the following code.

-First you open the data base using `let dbReq = indexedDB.open(name, version);`.
-If a database already exists and is the same version it skips `dbReq.onupgradeneeded`.
-If the database doesn't exist or the version has changed it will process the code in `dbReq.onupgradeneeded`.
+First you open the data base using, let dbReq = indexedDB.open(name, version).
+If a database already exists and is the same version it skips dbReq.onupgradeneeded.
+If the database doesn't exist or the version has changed it will process the code in dbReq.onupgradeneeded.

-Once the database is opened and onupgradeneeded completes it fires `dbReq.onsuccess` which in turn runs `getAndDisplayHeatTransferElements(db);`.
+Once the database is opened and onupgradeneeded completes it fires dbReq.onsuccess which in turn runs getAndDisplayHeatTransferElements(db).

->**Note**: The operations performed using IndexedDB are done asynchronously so `getAndDisplayHeatTransferElements(db);` has to be inside the callback of  `dbReq.onsuccess`.
+>**Note**: The operations performed using IndexedDB are done asynchronously so getAndDisplayHeatTransferElements(db) has to be inside the callback of dbReq.onsuccess.

 ```
 //